Lamarr Houston: Chicago Bears

 On March 11, 2014, Houston and the Chicago Bears agreed to a five-year contract.
 The deal was worth $35 million, with $15 million guaranteed.
 On October 26, Houston tore his ACL while celebrating a sack of New England Patriots backup quarterback Jimmy Garoppolo, while the Bears were losing by 25 points.
 The incident was similar to linebacker Stephen Tulloch's, who also tore his ACL, while celebrating a sack earlier in the season.

 In 2015, Houston moved to the linebacker position under new defensive coordinator Vic Fangio's 3–4 defense.
 As a linebacker, he recorded a career and team high eight sacks.
 He did not play much during the early portion of the season until Jared Allen was traded; he played only four snaps against the Minnesota Vikings, but recorded 28 tackles, five sacks and six TFLs in from week nine to fourteen.
 In the final nine games, he had seven sacks, the sixth-most in that stretch.

 In 2016, in the second game of the season, Houston tore the ACL in his left knee during Monday Night Football against the Philadelphia Eagles.
 He was placed on injured reserve on September 22, 2016.

 On September 2, 2017, Houston was placed on injured reserve with a knee injury.
 He was then released on September 6.
 Houston concluded his three-year tenure with the Bears with 70 tackles and nine sacks over 26 games.

 Houston Texans

 On October 11, 2017, Houston signed with the Houston Texans.
 During Week 9 against the Indianapolis Colts, Houston recovered a fumble, and ran in into the end zone for his first career touchdown in the 20-14 loss.
 On November 28, 2017, Houston was waived by the Texans.

 Chicago Bears (second stint)

 On November 29, 2017, Houston was claimed off waivers by the Bears.
 He appeared in five games and recorded four sacks during his second stint with the Bears.

-Oakland/Las Vegas Raiders

 In April 2018, Houston worked out with Raiders.
 He was not ultimately signed.

 Houston signed a one-day contract to retire with the Raiders on February 12, 2020.

-On his retirement with the Raiders, Houston said “I really take pride in being one of the last hand-picked players by Al Davis.
+On his retirement with the Raiders, he said "I really take pride in being one of the last hand-picked players by Al Davis.
 For that reason, I wanted to retire a Raider.
-Once a Raider always a Raider.”
+Once a Raider always a Raider."